Newcastle upon Tyne

-The artery A1 road passes through Newcastle and provides great links to the major employment hubs of the North East, as well as London, the South and Scotland via the A19, A69, A969 and A68 main roads.
+The A1 passes through Newcastle and provides great links to the major employment hubs of the North East, as well as to London, the South and Scotland via the A19, A69, A969 and A68 main roads.

 For homeowners in the city, Newcastle is well-served by the rail network.
-Newcastle Central train station is a main stop on the East Coast mainline and Cross Country route, and is one of the busiest stations in Britain, providing exceptional access across the country from Newcastle.
+Newcastle Central train station is on the East Coast mainline and Cross Country route, and is one of the busiest stations in Britain, providing exceptional access across the country from Newcastle.

-Newcastle Airport, just six miles from the city centre, is served by many airlines, providing links to many locations worldwide.
-Handling over five million passengers a year, it is the tenth largest airport in the UK and is connected via the Metro system to the city.
+Newcastle Airport, just six miles from the city centre, is served by severa lairlines, providing links to many locations worldwide.
+Handling over five million passengers a year, it is the tenth-largest airport in the UK and is connected via the Metro system to the city.